-In addition, on February 15, 2008 the Compensation Committee granted to certain of the Company's employees options to purchase the Company's common stock under the 1999 Equity Incentive Plan.
-Included in these employee option grants were the following option grants to officers: (i) Mr. Siebert received 75,000 options; (ii) Mr. Larkin received 75,000 options; (iii) Mr. Esfandiari received 60,000 options; (iv) Mr. Bruce received 50,000 options; (v) Mr. Ippolito received 50,000 options; and (vi) Mr. Aromando received 25,000 options.
-The exercise price for each of these options is \$0.22 per share, which was the closing market price for the Company's common stock on February 15, 2008, which was the date of the grant.
+In addition, on February 15, 2008 the Compensation Committee granted, to certain of the Company's officers, options to purchase the Company's common stock under the 1999 Equity Incentive Plan as follows: (i) Mr. Siebert received 75,000 options; (ii) Mr. Larkin received 75,000 options; (iii) Mr. Esfandiari received 60,000 options; (iv) Mr. Bruce received 50,000 options; (v) Mr. Ippolito received 50,000 options; and (vi) Mr. Aromando received 25,000 options.
+The exercise price for each of these options is \$0.22 per share, which was the closing market price for the Company's common stock on February 15, 2008.
 The options vest on the date of the grant, and each option granted will expire and terminate, if not exercised sooner, upon the earlier to occur of (a) 30 days after termination of the employee's employment with the Company or (b) the fifth anniversary of the date of grant.